maimuna03134/My-Fresh-bite/README.md

 npm run dev
 ```

-The application will start at `http://localhost:5173` (or another available port)
+The application will start at `http://localhost:5173`

 ### Step 4: Build for Production